cgruver/okd4-upi-lab-setup/README.md

 ### I have written this from my own lab configuration.
 I am doing clean runs in another environment, and will continue to push fixes and clarifications as I encounter issues.
 Open issues if you encounter problems.
 I am sure there are still plenty of bugs.

+### Note: The helper scripts that I included for OKD Deployment are currently OKD 4.4 specific.
+I have not yet successfully deployed a 4.5 cluster with FCOS 32.

+### For your own deployment use OKD 4 Beta 5, with FCOS 31.

+### I will update this after I successfully deply 4.5 or 4.6.

 __If you want to connect with a team of OpenShift enthusiasts, join us in the OKD Working Group:__

 https://github.com/openshift/okd